-H1 holds that investors use the implicit information from the past earnings announcements as signals of the two managers' commitment to honesty.
-The results in Table 1 strongly support our hypothesis that participants perceived CEO A and B differently.
-Panel A first shows that, on average, participants perceived CEO B as less committed to honesty than CEO A. In Panel B, we compute a summary variable of the comparative honesty commitment perception for each participant.
-Specifically, we denote by ΔCEO_PVHon the difference in perceived commitment to honesty between CEO A and CEO B. Panel B shows that the vast majority of participants perceived CEO B. Panel B shows that the vast majority of participants perceived CEO A to be more committed to honesty than CEO B. However, this is not a foregone conclusion: Some values of ΔCEO_PVHon are negative; specifically, 35 participants even perceived CEO B as more committed to honesty than CEO A.22 To ease interpretation in the further analysis, ΔCEO_PVHon is standardized to mean zero and standard deviation of one.
+compute a summary variable of the comparative honesty commitment perception for each participant.
+Specifically, we denote by $\Delta CEO_PVHon$ the difference in perceived commitment to honesty between CEO A and CEO B. Panel B shows that the vast majority of participants perceived CEO A to be more committed to honesty than CEO B. However, this is not a foregone conclusion: Some values of $\Delta CEO_PVHon$ are negative; specifically, 35 participants even perceived CEO B as more committed to honesty than CEO A. To ease interpretation in the further analysis, $\Delta CEO_PVHon$ is standardized to mean zero and standard deviation of one.